petrican/shapes/README.md

 ### shapes
-## Small Shapes app without using Redux
+## Small Shapes app - Version without using Redux

 This React application is listing some colors and shapes and allows filtering them. <br />
 The data is read from `shapes.json` file found under the public folder. <br />